-The Ebola epidemic still sweeping through West Africa has proven to be the most devastating single outbreak of the disease in history.
+The Ebola epidemic still affecting West Africa has proven to be the most devastating single outbreak of the disease in history.
 Médecins Sans Frontières/Doctors Without Borders (MSF)’s West Africa Ebola response started in March 2014, and includes activities in Guinea, Liberia, Mali and Sierra Leone.
-MSF currently employs 225 international and around 2,560 locally hired national staff in the region.
-The organization operates seven Ebola case management centres (CMCs), providing approximately 230 beds in isolation, and one transit centre.
+MSF currently employs 185 international and around 1,150 locally hired national staff in the region.

 On March 23, 2015, MSF released Pushed to the Limit and Beyond: A Year Into the Largest Ever Ebola Outbreak, a report looking at the global response to the West African Ebola epidemic.